alexisju/social/README.md

 ### Installation/configuration

-Clone this repository inside your `tpl/plugins/` directory, or download the archive and unpack it there.
+Clone this repository inside your `plugins/` directory, or download the archive and unpack it there.
 The directory structure should look like:

 ```
-└── tpl
 └── plugins
         └── social
             ├── README.md
             ├── social.php